zkdoran/Mounter/README.md

 * **World of Warcraft**® will be referred to as **WoW** in this section.

-I took this project is sections.
+I took this project in sections.
 Funnily enough the front-end was the last section I could work on since I needed to acquire and format all the data in the back-end before I could arrange it correctly.

 Before I found the Blizzard Api Gem I was planning on using [Httparty](https://github.com/jnunemaker/httpartyv) and doing all the token creation, saving, responses myself.
 Thankfully the Blizzard Api Gem covered that for me.